4.5 Memory Game

 (6)

-The #lock message is part of the Morph protocol, it suppresses all kind of user interaction with a given morph.
+The #lock message is part of the Morph protocol, and it suppresses all kinds of user interaction with a given morph.